ntxn/Node.js-Bootcamp/natours/README.md

         > db.tours.deleteMany({}) --> to delete ALL documents
         ```

-  - In MongoDB Compass
+  - Use MongoDB Compass

     - <img src="screenshots/compass-insert-doc-1.png" width="200"> <img src="screenshots/compass-insert-doc-2.png" width="200">
     - <img src="screenshots/compass-edit-delete-doc-options.png" width="400">
     - <img src="screenshots/compass-query-doc.png" width="500">

-  - Instead of using local database server, we will use `Atlas` MongoDB cloud Database.
+  - Use `Atlas` - Remote MongoDB Database Server

+    - The MongoDB database server created by `mongo` in terminal is a local server. `Atlas` is a db server on the cloud.
     - Create a free account on `Atlas` website
     - Create a new project => new cluster
     - <img src="screenshots/atlas-1.png" width="500">